jimemarc/mdtest/ops-mf-library-guidelines.md

     """

     def create_vlan_interface(node, vlan_id, ip_address):
+        """
-        """ Configure VLAN interface using libvtysh
+        Configure VLAN interface using libvtysh

-        Arguments:
-        node -- A modular framework node object that supports the vty shell vlan_id -- VLAN ID for interface to be configured ip_address -- IP address to configure on interface
+        :param node: A modular framework node object that supports the vty shell
+        :param vlan_id: VLAN ID for interface to be configured
+        :param ip_address: IP address to configure on interface
         """

         with node.libs.vtysh.ConfigVlan(vlan_id) as ctx: